Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

-IV.
-Disconnect the lower Transmission Lines and lower A/C Condenser Fan Shroud Bolts
+4. Disconnect the Lower Transmission Lines and Lower A/C Condenser Fan Shroud Bolts

 - To gain better access to the lower transmission lines, elevate the front passenger wheel off the ground with a hydraulic jack and support the vehicle with a jack stand.

 - Disconnect the two (2) radiator-side transmission ATF lines.

 - Remove the two (2) 10-mm bolts that hold the lower portion of the A/C condenser shroud.
 The bolts are hard to see, but can be reached by feel using a 10-mm-long socket.

 5. Remove the Radiator Fan Shroud and the Center Support Bracket